Colorado Coalfield War: Background

 Miners in Primero recover a casualty from the 31 January 1910 explosion that killed 75 at the CF&I mine.

 In 1903, the Colorado Fuel and Iron Company was taken over from its founder, John C. Osgood, by a group of Colorado-based board members and investors with the support of John D. Rockefeller.
 Osgood was the wealthiest Coloradan at the time, and founded the Victor-American Fuel Company later that year.

-Colorado Fuel and Iron's treatment of its workers degraded after its sale to John D. Rockefeller, who gave his portion of the company to his son John D. Rockefeller Jr. as a birthday gift.
+Colorado Fuel and Iron's treatment of its workers worsened after its sale to John D. Rockefeller, who gave his portion of the company to his son John D. Rockefeller Jr. as a birthday gift.
 The company already had a history of buying political figures and banking "graft", but Lamont Montgomery Bowers, who was hired to "untangle the mess", caused additional issues.
 Bowers, made chairman of the CF&I board in 1907, admitted that the company had "mighty power in the entire state."
 Under his leadership, every employee—regardless of citizenship status—as well as company mules were registered to vote.
 The workers were coerced to vote for the company's interests.
 He cut the Sociological Department and embraced the idea of a hands-off approach to employee management.
 (Note: While having an altruistic appearance, the CF&I Sociological Department has been reevaluated by historians as an expression of "corporate paternalism" rather than for the benefit of the miners.
 For example, the department would subsidize the construction of churches, but with near-exclusive preference for mainline Protestantism and Catholicism over less-controllable independent congregations.
 Miners disliked the company-run congregations, often preferring to attend the same denomination in nearby non-company towns.
 The education of children in mining towns was also the duty of the Sociological Department) This caused rampant dishonesty in middle management, to the detriment of the mine workers.
 Despite the reduction of the Sociological Department's involvement in some aspects of employees' lives, there was still enforcement of certain societal regulations.
 A later federal report would claim CF&I was censoring literature in the company towns, prohibiting "socialist" texts as well as books described by a CF&I spokesman as containing "erroneous ideas," including Charles Darwin's On the Origin of Species.

 Miners were generally paid according to tonnage of coal produced, while so-called "dead work", such as shoring up unstable roofs, was often unpaid.
 The tonnage system drove many poor and ambitious colliers to gamble with their lives by neglecting precautions and taking on risk, with consequences that were often fatal.
 CF&I was accused by both miners and federal investigators of occasionally not assigning checkweighmen "in order that the miners might be cheated of part of their earnings."
 (Note: In 1914, Victor-American's John C. Osgood testified that up to 25 percent of a miner's payroll was spent at shops in company towns.
 These shops often turned a profit of roughly 20 percent for the mining companies.)